Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 Notes:

 • This guide primarily discusses the landing of the 737-800.
 A generic style approach has been ‘loosely’ used to provide context.
-For brevity the Initial Approach Fix (IAF) has been used to signify the descent point.
+In this guide, the Final Approach Fix (FAF) has been used to signify the descent point.

-• There are a number of ways to fly the 737 aircraft, however, the landing technique has little room for variation.
+• There are numerous ways to fly the 737 aircraft, however, the landing technique has little room for variation.

 Important Points: